Safe to point AI at your database, because it's read-only by code, not by prompt.

 Database sessions roll on a 24-hour cycle with automatic renewal on successful validation.
 Credentials are scrubbed after 3 consecutive failures or explicit disconnect.
 A 30-day reconnect hint preserves non-secret topology (host, port, schema names) so re-authentication requires only a password, no full reconfiguration.

-For enterprise buyers evaluating Chion as a SQL copilot at scale: DPA on request, full sub-processor disclosure.
-On-prem and dedicated-GPU deployment via CoreWeave, plus model optionality across Anthropic / OpenAI / Google / Mistral, are planned for the Enterprise tier.
+For enterprise buyers evaluating Chion at scale: DPA on request, full sub-processor disclosure.
+On-prem and dedicated-GPU deployment via CoreWeave, plus per-deployment model choice across OpenAI, Anthropic, and Google, are planned for the Enterprise tier.
 Contact us about the roadmap and pilot eligibility.
-Same verified SQL agent pipeline as Starter/Pro/Max.
+Same read-only pipeline as Starter/Pro/Max.

 See Enterprise pricing or contact us to scope a deployment.